-The Oratorian Community of St Philip Neri at Bournemouth began (by decree of the Bishop of Portsmouth and the Oratorian Procurator General in Rome) on the Feast of the Visitation of Our Lady (31st May 2017) and presently consists of three Priests and one Brother (from left to right):
+The Oratorian Community of St Philip Neri at Bournemouth began (by decree of the Bishop of Portsmouth and the Oratorian Procurator General in Rome) on the Feast of the Visitation of Our Lady (31st May 2017).

 You may say that this is but a small company of volunteers compared with the disciplined forces of the religious bodies which sustain the Church with so much strength and splendour; and you are right.
 But, although it may be a small band, it is still a reinforcement, and sometimes a small reinforcement arriving at the critical moment of the battle is worth the whole strength of the army by enabling it to gain a complete victory.”